elhub/devxp-windows/README.md

 ### Prerequisities

-* A clean Windows 10 PC or one installed using this script.
+* A clean Windows 10 PC or one installed using this script
 * Local Administrator rights on the PC
+* Edge (to use with Chrome or Firefox, you eed a click-once plugin)

 ### Installing